mingtaiha/HealthAnalytics/3_integration_testing/README3.txt

 See the README file in `1_code/card.io` for details on how to run the test cases.

-See the README2 file in `2_unit_testing/datastore` for information on how to run test cases for the processor/datastore.
+See the README file in `2_unit_testing/datastore` for information on how to run test cases for the processor/datastore.